 If the jury unanimously agrees there is mitigation sufficiently substantial to call for leniency, then they must return a verdict of life.
 If the jury unanimously agree there is no mitigation, or the mitigation is not sufficiently substantial to call for leniency, then they must return a verdict of death.

 Attempt drops the crime down to a Class 2 Felony.
 For Attempted First Degree Murder, you will typically face a minimum sentence of 7 years in prison and a maximum sentence of 21 years in prison.

 The type of defense to raise depends on the way a person has been charged with First Degree Murder and the specific facts of the person’s case.
 Possible defenses, however, include the following:

 Defendants found guilty except insane are confined to a mental institution instead of prison.

 SIDE NOTE: Guilty except insane in Arizona, it is an affirmative defense, meaning that the defendant has the burden to prove that the defendant was guilty except insane by clear and convincing evidence (meaning that it was highly probable the defendant was insane).

 First Degree Murder is the most serious crime you can face in Arizona.
 The punishments are the harshest with life imprisonment or even death as a possibility.
-The Homicide Attorneys at Feldman & Royle have the experience and knowledge to give you the best possible defense.
+The Phoenix homicide Attorneys at Feldman & Royle have the experience and knowledge to give you the best possible defense.
 Call us as soon as possible for a free consultation to see how we can help protect you or your loved one.